-Having practised yoga for many years, several years ago I began to greatly increase my practice in order to help me deal with the stress and pressures that came with working as a teacher in London.
-The more I practised, the more I noticed the intrinsic connection between mind, body and breath and the more I benefited from using a range of different yoga techniques to address how I was feeling both physically and mentally.
+I have enjoyed practising yoga for over 15 years, but several years ago I began to greatly increase my practice in order to help me deal with the stress and pressures that came with working as a teacher in London.
+The more I practised, the more I noticed the intrinsic connection between mind, body and breath, and the more I benefited from using a range of different yoga techniques to address how I was feeling both physically and mentally.
 Spending time immersing myself in retreats in both Europe and India enabled me to experience the many different types of yoga that exist today and taught me that with yoga, there really is something for everyone; yoga is about so much more than just ‘being flexible’, a common perception that can understandably be off-putting to many.
 Over the years, I have noticed more and more that no matter how I am feeling, be it stressed, ill, injured or pregnant, I have always been able to adapt my practice to suit my mind and body at that time – and this personalised approach is something that I always strive to convey to my students.

 I clearly remember the classes I attended that led me to become passionate about yoga; I would leave those classes feeling so much calmer, lighter and more balanced, and now as a teacher I have very much the same intention for my students.